RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents: Introduction

-To validate the effectiveness of \modelname{}, we conduct extensive experiments on various benchmark datasets for a wide range of languages.
+To validate the effectiveness of \modelname{}, we conduct extensive experiments on various benchmark datasets for a wide range of languages and domains.
 We evaluate \modelname{} on two public datasets FUNSD~\cite{jaume2019funsd} and XFUND~\cite{xu-etal-2022-xfund}, under supervised, multitask transfer, and zero-shot cross-lingual transfer settings.
+We also create a new benchmark dataset \datasetname that covers diverse domains, such as Veterans Affairs, visa applications, tax documents, air transport and so on, and evaluate \modelname{} for cross-domain transfer.
 Experimental results show that \modelname{} outperforms the previous state-of-the-art approaches with a large margin on (almost) all languages and domains across all settings.
 Our ablation studies also verify the significant benefit of the region-level spatial structures of entity blocks for relation extraction.
-The contributions of this work can be summarized as follows: \begin{itemize} \item We are the first to propose the region-level entity representations and utilize them to characterize the spatial structure among the entity blocks, which have been proven to be significantly beneficial to relation extraction from visually rich documents. \item We develop an edge-aware graph attention network to effectively capture the interaction between the question and answer entities in a bipatite graph while considering their spatial structure, and an effective constraint objective to regularize the model predictions. \item Our proposed framework, \modelname{}, demonstrates superior performance across all the languages and domains under supervised, cross-lingual and cross-domain transfer settings. \end{itemize}
+The contributions of this work are summarized as follows: \begin{itemize} \item We are the first to propose the region-level entity representations and utilize them to characterize the spatial structure among the entity blocks, which have been proven to be significantly beneficial to relation extraction from visually rich documents.

+\item We develop a new framework \modelname{} that leverages the spatial structures among the question and answer entities with an effective eGAT network and regularizes model predictions with a novel constraint objective. \modelname{} demonstrates superior performance across (almost) all languages and domains under supervised, cross-lingual, and cross-domain transfer settings. \item We contribute \datasetname, a new benchmark dataset that covers a wide range of domains to support the research on information extraction from visually rich documents. \end{itemize}